Applying for admission

 Application filing periods

 Winter quarter/spring semester

-UC Berkeley and UC Merced are on the semester system.
-All other campuses are on the quarter system.
+UC Berkeley and UC Merced are on the semester system calendar.
+All other campuses are on the quarter system calendar.
 Not all campuses are open in winter and spring.
-Check open & closed majors before applying.
+Check available majors before applying.

 You must pay a $80 application fee for each campus to which you apply.